-Int'l
+Monthly Average Prices

-Period (\$/tonne)
+Period Int'l (\$/tonne)

-Dec-21 39551

-Jan-22 41790

 Feb-22 44104

 Mar-22 44221

 Apr-22 43100

 May-22 35913

 Jun-22 31750

 Jul-22 25147

 Aug-22 24495

 Sep-22 21244

 Oct-22 19391

 Nov-22 21114

 Dec-22 24075

-In March, prices remained stable.
-In April, prices fell amid a slowdown in demand caused by the Covid lockdowns in China.
-In May, international prices fell due to lower physical premium prices across the globe and subdued market sentiment.
+Jan-23 28058

+Feb-23 27047

 In June, international prices continued to fall due to supply chain concerns and weak market sentiment in China and London.
 In July, prices hit their lowest level in 12 months on account of weaker demand for finished products.
 In August, prices continued to decrease as a result of a sharp increase in supply levels, primarily due to increased production of Chinese smelters.
 In September, prices fell sharply due to lower consumption in China caused by the US policy which cut China off from semiconductor chips made anywhere in the world with US tools leading to lower demand for tin which is used in soldering applications of the chips.
 In October, prices continued to decline sharply as a result of lower demand in China amid rising coronavirus cases and expanding restrictions.
 In November, prices rose sharply on account of a looming surge in demand for solar panels and batteries, both lead-acid and lithium-ion due to the green energy transition.
 In December, prices increased due to a surge in demand for industrial metals caused largely by the easing of restrictions in China.
+In January, prices increased as Chinese buyers scooped up the surplus metal creating a deficit for the world.
+In February, prices decreased as the global economy continues to slow and major economies fall into recession.